 11. Explain the Basic Principles Of Attack And Defense

-So uptill now if you taught everything as discussed then your kid knows the basics, how to start the game, what should be in mind while playing the game (to control the centre), developing the pieces to play more effectively and finally castling to keep the king in a safe position.
+So up till now if you taught everything as discussed then your kid knows the basics, how to start the game, what should be in mind while playing the game (to control the center), developing the pieces to play more effectively, and finally castling to keep the king in a safe position.

 So what should you do?
 Don’t worry!
-I am going to share you the principles which are easy to understand and works well the kid who is in the beginning stage.
+I am going to share with you the principles which are easy to understand and work well with the kid who is in the beginning stage.

 - Whenever making any move just think, Is there any immediate threat to any of my chess pieces?